avizmarlon/100DaysOfCodeChallenge/Journal/Day 1/thoughts.md

 </form>
 ```

-This creates a form with two radio buttons (only 1 option can be selected by the user) grouped by the name "blue-red".
+This creates a form with two radio buttons (only 1 option can be selected by the user) grouped by the name `blue-red`.
 Each with a text next to them (first option with "Blue" and second option with "Red").
 The `<label>` allows the user, for instance, to click the text "Blue" to select the radio button, instead of having to click the radio button itself.

 --------------

-Input elements of the type "radio" and "checkboxes" submit (when user press the "submit" button, for example) their data from their "value" attribute, not the "name" or "id" attributes, and not the text value of the input element.
+Input elements of the type `radio` and `checkbox` submits (when user press the submit button, for example) their data from their `value` attribute, not the `name` or `id` attributes, and not the text value of the input element.

-The resulting form data is written in the format: name_attribute=value_attribute
+The resulting form data is written in the format: `name_attribute=value_attribute`

 Example: